GenerEOS/Qtest/docs/api/account.md

 # Account
-The Account class models EOSIO accounts and is the primary entity used to interact with the blockchain.
+The Account class models Antelope accounts and is the primary entity used to interact with the blockchain.
 A contract can be deployed on an account and used to send transactions and read table data.

 Accounts are created using the createAccount method of the Chain object.